philipphenkel/docker-faye-server/README.md

 Usage
 -----

-By default port 80 is exposed.
+Faye is exposed at port 80.
 In order to run a server at port 8080, just call

 ```console
 docker run --rm -i -t -p 8080:80 henkel/docker-faye-server:latest